HISTORY

 In 2009, we took the big step to move RollerCon skating mostly indoors to the Sport Center, but we kept the seminars at Imperial Palace.
 Still, we expanded the training a lot.
 2009 was the year we battled way less heat exhaustion – but new problems popped up, including surprisingly slippery floors, and – even with all our shuttles – lots of trouble getting everyone to and from our locations all over Vegas.
 And it was the year that we realized that the derby world was absolutely starving for training.

 We solved a lot of the problems from the year before, including huge improvements in Registration and an expanded roster of Managers overseeing their own areas.
 But after an international skater spent 45 minutes attacking a planning manager about crowded training until the overworked manager was in tears (okay, yeah, that was me), we also just had to come to terms with the fact that we needed more tracks – and thicker skin.
-And some horrifying Strip-related safety issues convinced us it was time to find one gigantic venue for everything.
+Strip-related safety issues convinced us it was time to find one gigantic venue for everything.
 Then the Riviera called us.

 2011 improvements were massive.
 We moved all our events to the Riviera Hotel, with its thousands of guest sleeping rooms (that we sold out), and an enormous amount of conference space.
 We expanded to four concurrent tracks – in the hotel.
 We had space for everything – everything! – at the Riv, with the 24/7 pool party we’ve come to love, air-conditioned skating all day and night, restaurants, bars and even a tattoo shop… all under one roof.
 No more long lines for shuttles or dropping dead from heat and diesel fumes behind the IP (but then again, still no Dealertainers).